Firebase

 Step 1: Get the Starter Code

-Step 2: Create and Set Up the Project in the Firebase Console
+Step 2: Create the Project in the Firebase Console

 Step 3: Authentication